ErlingSigurdson/SegMap595/README.md

 ## Mapped bytes

-If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from A to Z, non-alphanumerics in the end.
+If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from A to Z, non-alphanumerics at the end.

 By default, the dot bit will be in an OFF state (cleared for a common cathode display, set for a common anode display) in all mapped bytes, therefore you will have to manipulate this bit in your code as necessary.
 The dot bit position